All Episodes

 Science does not allow consensus.

-You don't take a vote what your scientific proposition is, and whatever the majority thinks ends up being called science.
+You don't take a vote on what your scientific proposition is, and whatever the majority thinks ends up being called science.

-Australia faced over the next generation, at least and almost certainly much longer, with two environmental problems of great significance.
+Australia faced over the next generation at least, and almost certainly much longer, with two environmental problems of great significance.

 They are first, how to manage water, and second, how to find acceptable alternatives to oil-based energy.